Follow the steps below to create and use an Acquisition Form on your website:

 - Don’t show form again after submission: When this option is enabled, the form won’t be displayed again after a user submits the form.
 This option is enabled by default.

-- Display On: It displays the form to users depending on their website interaction, i.e., whenever they open a website, exit a website, or have scrolled and read a percentage amount of the contents present on the webpage.
+- Display On: It displays the form to users depending on their website interaction, i.e., whenever they open a website, exit a website, or have scrolled and read a percentage amount of the content present on the webpage.

 - Page URL: It allows you to display the form on a particular web page.
 By enabling the “Only show on these URLs” checkbox, you can decide for which web pages the form needs to be shown by mentioning the web page URL in the given field.